Online speech shield under fire as Trump's Facebook ban remains | ExBulletin

 This is where the debate over changes to Section 230 comes in, as a key area for new social media regulation.

-Gautam Hans, an expert in technology law and free speech and professor at Vanderbilt University, said he found the board to be a bit on the sidelines of broader political and social issues. that we have about these companies.
+Gautam Hans, an expert in technology law and freedom of expression and professor at Vanderbilt University, said he found

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online